QAston/md-wiki-public/software-eng/tools/vscode.md

             - devenv-build: FROM devenv stage, runs the build command
             - deployment: FROM deploymentcontainer, copy build results from devenv-build
     - `workspaceFolder` path to source code in the container
-    - `remoteUser` + `remoteEnv` user and env vars in the container for vscode and vscode initiated commands
-    - `forwardPorts` ports to forward to the host
+    - `userEnvProbe` setting chooses which env variables should be loaded by vscode, with a choice of login/interactive shell available, so if nix is set as login shell it should use nix?
     - uses either a Dockerfile, docker-compose.yml or a base image to specify which container to run
         - `image` - name of existing image
-        - `build.dockerfile` - path to dockerfile, build with `build.context` path
+        - `build.dockerfile` - path to dockerfile, build with `build.context` path and `build.args` args and `build.cacheFrom` cache
         - `dockerComposeFile` + `service` + `runServices` - path to docker-compose.yml, name of the container service to attach and additional services to run
     - `shutdownAction` - what to do when vscode is closed
         -  `none`, `stopCompose` or `stopDocker`